 I hadn’t expected such a grandiose summit at the top of Mt.
 Mekunnai (目国内岳 – 1,220m).
 The summit looks pointy from a distance, but we were not prepared for the great frozen mountain of boulders, encrusted in a winter’s worth of wind-blown snow and frost, that greeted us almost out of nowhere.
-Near the western end of the Niseko range, it is in the perfect location for a post-ski onsen at the quaint Niimi Onsen at the start/end of the route.
+On a good day you’ll get grand views along the compact but impressive Niseko Range.

-- Topographical maps: For topographical maps, you can either print out what you want from the Geospacial Information Authority of Japan here (Mt.
-Mekunnai-dake is in the cross-hairs), or buy the following 1:25,000 paper topo map (for 350yen) from a bookstore in Sapporo (such as Kinokuniya next to Sapporo Station).
+- Paper topographical maps: For topographical maps, you can either print out this map (or adjust to your liking here, Mt.
+Mekunnai is in the cross-hairs, see printing instructions here), or buy the following 1/25000 paper topo map (for 350yen) from a bookstore in Sapporo (such as Kinokuniya next to Sapporo Station).

 - Chisenupuri (チセヌプリ) – map no. NK-54-20-7-4